-As a consequence of our activities, the Neuromathix project involves the international cooperation of cutting-edge researchers in a number of diverse fields: from endocrinology and pharmacology to aerospace-sourced guidance and control mathematics, from clinical care of patients suffering degenerative diseases to the programming of sophisticated software applications.
+As a consequence of our activities, the Neuromathix project involves the international cooperation of cutting-edge researchers in a number of diverse fields: from endocrinology and pharmacology to aerospace-sourced machine learning and artificial intelligence, from clinical care of patients suffering degenerative diseases to the programming of sophisticated software applications.
 Some of these skills, particularly in mathematical modelling, control algorithm design and programming are available within Australia.
 Others are sourced from overseas.
 Like any other modern high-technology enterprise, our structure also involves expert legal and corporate advisers.

 Our senior figures include: